casua132/yuketang_auto-answer/README.md

 # Rain Classroom Assistant (Android Version)

+This project is a modified version of [TrickyDeath/RainClassroomAssitant](https://github.com/TrickyDeath/RainClassroomAssitant).
+Since the original project does not have a license, this repository is for personal study and backup purposes only.
+All rights of the core logic belong to the original author.

+# Project Description

 This is an Android-compatible version of the Rain Classroom Assistant.
 It uses [Flet](https://flet.dev/) for the UI and can be run on Android devices.

 ## How to Run